wp-plugins/x-forms-express/readme.txt

 Stable tag: 2.1.0
 License: GPLv2

 Build unlimited forms in seconds using this advanced user friendly form creator!
 Includes some amazing features!

 == Description ==

 ### Looking for the BEST of the BEST WordPress Form Builder?!
-Check it out now, you will not regret it!!
+Have a look, you will not regret it!!

 [NEX-Forms - Demo](http://basixonline.net/nex-forms/)
 [NEX-Forms - Admin Panel](http://basixonline.net/nex-forms/wp-admin/)